Stairlift user wins appeal against bedroom tax

 After a housing benefit tribunal considered the case, it was found that the council had not taken into account the woman's "reasonable requirements" and the couple have since had their benefit entitlement reduced by the lower rate of 14 per cent that is applicable to council homes with one spare bedroom.
 This is in comparison to the 25 per cent reduction that they were previously struggling with.

-Although the couple’s housing benefit payment has still been lowered, it is now at least affordable for them to stay in the home that has all the mobility aids and adaptations needed for the woman to live independently.
+Although the couple’s housing benefit payment has still been lowered, it is now at least affordable for them to stay in the home that has all the walk-in baths and showers and adaptations needed for the woman to live independently.
 The success of this appeal is good news for the couple and for others who find themselves in a similar situation; despite the Department for Work and Pensions insisting that the ruling does not set a precedent for other appeals, it does suggest that councils can be persuaded to take into account the individual situations that people living in adapted housing face.

 Image Credit: Hayes MKII (flickr.com)

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.